mirkobunse/MetaConfigurations.jl/README.md

 [![Build Status](https://travis-ci.org/mirkobunse/MetaConfigurations.jl.svg?branch=master)](https://travis-ci.org/mirkobunse/MetaConfigurations.jl)

+# MetaConfigurations.jl

 A meta-configuration defines a set of configurations as a single, more abstract and comprehensive configuration.

+## Motivation

-For example, assume you want to describe four experiments, each of which consists of a combination of two parameters.
+Assume you want to describe four experiments, each of which consists of a combination of two parameters.

 ```
 experiments: